| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 for the future of local law and order.
 However, the prompt action by the

+police was encouraging.
 Remembrance Sunday was commemorated in Theydon Bois with the usual

 parade of ex service personnel, civic leaders and youth organisations